Telefonica/opengateway-developers-website/v0.8/guides.md

 ---
 title: Open Gateway guides
+category:
+  uri: About Open Gateway
+content:
   excerpt: For APIs on version 0.8 please follow the v0 guides.
-category: 680aad5a6607b9006aca316a
 ---
 > 📘 You are viewing this guide for **v0.8**.
 > [Click here to view the v0 version of this guide](/v0/docs)